A - B - C - D - E - F - G - H - I - J - K - L - M - N - O - P - Q - R - S - T - U - V - W - X - Y - Z

 Udonthani (อุดรธานี)

-Name of a province (map) and its capital city in Northeast Thailand, 568 kms from Bangkok with a population of around 95,000.
-Shortened named Udon.
-The province has eighteen amphur and two king amphur.
+Name of a province (map) and its capital city in Northeast Thailand, 568 kms from Bangkok.
+READ ON.

 Sanskrit.
-'Light'.
-Benevolent form of the shakti or consort of the Hindu god Shiva, also known as Devi and Parvati.
+‘Light’.
+Benevolent form of the shakti or consort of the Hindu god Shiva.
+Her mount is the lion (fig.) and she is sometimes portrayed with multiple arms.
+She is also known as Devi and Parvati.

 Sanskrit.
-Image of Shiva and Uma together, sometimes seated on the bull Nandi.
+Image of Mahesvara (Shiva) and Uma together, sometimes seated on the bull Nandi (fig.).
+In English often spelled as separated words, i.e. Uma Mahesvara.

 um baat (อุ้มบาตร)